-Tops also shared that a little assistance goes a long way.
-If you can tell the top is struggling to get it in or keep it in, proactively adjust your position, place some pillows to gain height, and guide him in.
+Tops also shared that a little assistance goes a long way and if you can tell the top is struggling to get it in or keep it in, proactively adjust your position, place some pillows to gain height, and guide him in.

 “Sometimes it’s fun to just dive right into hole-work (rimming, fingering, fucking, etc.),” Evan, 28, says.
-“Sometimes it’s nice for the top to lay back and have you work on them for a bit.
-It’s a good idea to work on giving a good blow job or a good handjob, instead of just offering up that hole.”
+“Sometimes it’s nice for the top to lay back and have you work on them for a bit and its a good idea to work on giving a good blow job or a good handjob in addition instead, of just offering up that hole.”

-So, there it is, the five commandments for good bottoming: communication, lube, knowledge, cleanliness, and enthusiasm.
-Take this knowledge with you and be the best piece of ass you can be.
+So, there it is, the five commandments for good bottoming: communication, lube, knowledge, cleanliness, and enthusiasm so take this knowledge with you and be the best piece of ass you can be.

 Meet the Author: